 In order to be effective vis-à-vis third parties mortgages must be registered at the Land Registry, pledges must be registered at the relevant registry (Credit Collateral Registry (HBNY), Court of Registration or other relevant registry) and security deposits need to be duly perfected (e.g. by way of handover).
-In the absence of compliance with the above requirements, the lender will not be regarded as a secured creditor with respect to the relevant security asset in an enforcement, bankruptcy or insolvent liquidation procedure of the security provider.
+In the absence of compliance with the above requirements, the lender will not be regarded as a secured creditor with respect to the relevant security asset in an enforcement, bankruptcy or insolvent liquidation procedure of the security provider, in a public reorganisation procedure of the security provider (introduced originally as part of the COVID-19 emergency legislation) or in a restructuring procedure of the security provider (introduced in 2022 as an implementation of the 2019/1023 EU Directive (20 June 2019) on preventive restructuring frameworks).
 However, according to the court practice, subject to the final registration of its mortgage with the Land Registry, the mortgagee can be regarded as a secured creditor if at least the pending registration of the mortgage is shown as side note on the land registry extract of the property at the time of the opening of the insolvent liquidation.